ApocoHQ/trpc-nest-monorepo/README.md

-# TRPC + Nest.js monorepo example
+# tRPC + NestJS monorepo example

-This repository serves as a complimentary code for the article explaining how to integrate tRPC with Nest.js with Authentication in monorepo.
+This repository serves as a complimentary code for the article explaining how to integrate tRPC with NestJS with Authentication in monorepo.

 ## Running the example